Written By Mandy Treeby Chief Baby Sleep Consultant

 How Do I Help My Newborn Baby Sleep?

-Luckily newborns are pretty good at sleeping, but they and all babies also need mood setting to help encourage healthy sleep.
+Luckily newborns are naturally pretty good at sleeping, but they and all babies also need mood setting to help encourage healthy sleep.
 To help your newborn sleep, we suggest:

-A Dark, Cool Room: Darkness promotes the production of melatonin, a natural hormone that helps your baby sleep.
+- A Dark, Cool Room: Darkness promotes the production of melatonin, a natural hormone that helps your baby sleep.
 Your baby – and you – will sleep better in a room set between 68-72° F.

-Following a Routine: This becomes more important as your child gets older, but it’s never too early to create a consistent bedtime routine that helps calm your baby and cues that it’s time to go to sleep.
+- A Consistent Routine: This becomes more important as your child gets older, but it’s never too early to create a consistent bedtime routine that helps calm your baby and cues that it’s time to go to sleep.

 *Note: Since newborns sleep so many hours on their back, place them on their stomachs for short periods of tummy time while they’re awake – and always under supervision.
 This helps build your baby’s neck and shoulder muscles and their motor skills.

 How Often Should My Newborn Eat?

-Newborns eat about every three hours – which is usually why they wake up.
+Newborns eat about every two-three hours – which is usually why they wake up.
 As they grow, they’ll eat less often and sleep for longer periods with more awake time in between – and then the real fun begins!

 As new as some of this may be for you, this is also a very special and precious period: a time when you and your newborn can enjoy sweet cuddles and quiet memories together.
 This is the start of a beautiful new era for you both - embrace it and enjoy it!